drmacro/dita-glossary-authoring-and-publishing/toolkit-plugins/org.dita-community.glossary.preprocess/readme.md

 NOTE: glossary generation implies glossary sorting.

-For documents that have resource-only topicrefs to glossary entries and have an empty `glosslist` element, a glossary is generated at the point where `glosslist` occurs.
+For documents that have resource-only topicrefs to glossary entries and have an empty `glossarylist` element or topicref with an outputclass of "glossarylsit", a glossary is generated at the point where `glossarylist` occurs.
 Literal normal-role topicrefs to glossary entries are not affected.

 The processor finds all resource-only topicrefs to `glossentry` topics then groups and sorts them as described under "Glossary Sorting".
 This ensures that all keyrefs to glossary entries will continue to be resolved correctly.